GenomicsAotearoa/metagenomics_summer_school/docs/resources/4_APPENDIX_ex11_viral_taxonomy_prediction_via_vContact2.md

     The taxonomies are deliberately enclosed in square brackets (`[ ]`) to highlight the fact that these are **predictions**, rather than definitive taxonomy **assignments**.

-For future reference, a copy of this script is available for download [here](../scripts/vcontact2_tax_predict.py)
+For future reference, a copy of this script is available for download [here](../scripts/tax_predict_vConTACT2_0.9.19.py)

+!!! note "Note"

+    This script was written for vConTACT2_0.9.19 and vConTACT2_0.11.3, and has not been tested with later versions.
+A comparable script for earlier versions of vConTACT2 is available [here](../scripts/vcontact2_tax_predict.py).

 !!! terminal "code"